idaholab/moose/modules/stochastic_tools/doc/content/source/surrogates/PODReducedBasisTrainer.md

    \left(\frac{\sum_{k=1}^{r_i}\lambda_{i,k}}{\sum_{k=1}^{N_s}\lambda_{i,k}} > 1 - \tau_i\right),

    where $\tau$ is a given parameter describing the allowed error in the reconstruction of the snapshots.
-   This can be supplied to the trainer using the `error_res` input parameter.
+   This can be supplied to the trainer using the [!param](/Trainers/PODReducedBasisTrainer/error_res) input parameter.
    Of course, this rank can be determined manually as well.
 For more information about this option, see [PODReducedBasisSurrogate.md].